pentagramswheel/libra/README.md

 The `removePlayer` method removes a core player from the draft queue after a "Leave" button was clicked.

+###### endDraft

+The `endDraft` method checks if the draft has finished or not after a "End Draft" button was clicked, with respect to the initial draft request.

 ###### runCmd

 The `runCmd` method runs the `lp/io startdraft` commands, given the command `cmd` and its parameters/options `args`.

+###### Buttons (static class)
+1. `joinDraft` - method that retrieves the "Join Draft" button.
+2. `leave` - method that retrieves the "Leave" button.
+3. `requestSub` - method that retrieves the "Request Sub" button.
+4. `joinAsSub` - method that retrieves the "Join As Sub" button.
+5. `end` - method that retrieves the "End Draft" button.

 ----